 8. FIELDS Connor USA DNF

 Name Country Laptime

 2. CRAIN Brooke USA 41.104 +0.158

 During the 2010 Worlds in South Africa, there were no titles to be won in the Elite cruiser classes for the first year.

 Mr. Jacques Rogge (Belgium), the IOC-president, stated that the first ever Youth Olympic Games were a great success.
 The concept of sport, culture and education was succesfully executed by the Singapore organisation, who had only 2,5 years of preparation time for this event.
 Twelve days of sport for young people of 14 up and till 18 years.
-In total 3600 athletes took part in this event and over 20.000 volunteers helped organise this event.
-These games were a team effort, no individual medals could be won, but teammedals in each discipline.
+In total 3600 athletes took part in this event and over 20.000 volunteers helped organise these Games.
+These Youth Olympic Games were a team effort, no individual medals could be won, but teammedals in each discipline.

 Holland did win three medals: Gold in Ladies Hockey, Zilver in Sailing, Byte C11 + Zilver in bow and arrow and last but not least ......
 Bronze in Cycling (this was a combination of speed-cycling and BMX).
 During the 1st.
 Youth Olympic Games, CYCLING (including BMX) was one of the sport diciplines.
 Here the result in the Junior women's BMX and Junior men's BMX:

 3. Niklas Laustsen (DEN)

 3. Maartje Hwereijgers (NED)

 Overall medal count at these Olympics, the top 10 countries: